any-docs/css/content/guides/shapes/overview/index.md

 ## Relationship to `clip-path`

-The basic shapes and box values used to create shapes are the same as those used as values for {{cssxref("clip-path")}}.
+The basic shapes and box values used to create shapes are the same as those used as values for `clip-path`.
 Therefore, if you want to create a shape using an image, and also clip away part of that image, you can use the same values.

 The image below is a square image with a blue background.
 We have defined a shape using `shape-outside: ellipse(40% 50%);` and also used `clip-path: ellipse(40% 50%);` to clip away the same area that we used to define the shape.